Bkishiyama/sdn-poison-guard/README.md

 **Tool 2: Model Posioning Sanitizer**

+Tool 2 was added to Tool 1, resulting in some residual Tool 1 components remaining in the codebase.
+Testing efforts will be limited to Tool 2, and Tool 1 features will not be evaluated.
-This tool extends my Tool 1 project from my sdn-fl-detector repository.
-Most files have not changed as I start off by copying my Tool 1 Repository here.
-My goal is to secure the machine learning (ML) pipeline.
+My goal is to secure the machine learning (ML) pipeline in an Software Defined Network (SDN)/Federated Learning (FL) environment.

 Tool 1 detected threats in my Software Defined Network (SDN), created logs, and used the logs in my Federated Learaning (FL) model.
 Tool 2 defends the network against attackers who try to influence the FL model.